curl/curl/docs/ROADMAP.md

  See Daniel's post on [Support of Encrypted SNI](https://curl.se/mail/lib-2019-03/0000.html) on the mailing list.

- Initial work exists in https://github.com/curl/curl/pull/4011
+ Initial work exists in [PR 4011](https://github.com/curl/curl/pull/4011)